soxueren/atsd/administration/migration/cluster.md

 tail -f /tmp/migration/migration.log
 ```

-Note that Yarn interface will be stopped automatically once the job is finished.
+Note that the Yarn interface will be stopped automatically once the job is finished.

 Once the job is complete, the `migration.log` file should contain the following line: